 Border Collie

-Kahuu is a female Border Collie.
-Carefully selected as a great representative of her breed, Kara decided to make her part of their program.
+Kayce is a male Border Collie.
+Carefully selected as a great representative of his breed, Kara decided to make him part of their program.
 Kara has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Border Collie

-Rip is a male Border Collie.
+Juneau is a male Maremma Sheepdog.
 Carefully selected as a great representative of his breed, Kara decided to make him part of their program.
 Kara has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Border Collie